theNicelander/ck3_blood_mage/README.md

 - **Benediction**: Healing and strengthen others
 - **Hematurgy**: Absorb traits and harvest lifeforce

-Each track gains experience as you use related abilities, each with 10 tiers with benefits like increased lifespan, skill bonuses.
+Each track gains experience as you use related abilities, with ten progressive tiers of power.
+Maxing them all out might take you over 100 years, costing tens of thousands of piety, and the benefits reflect that.

 ## Lifeforce System

-Lifeforce is the fundamental resource for Blood Mages, and can be:
+Lifeforce is the fundamental resource for Blood Mages, that's primarily gained through draining other characters, such as prisoners or courtiers.
+Other ways do exist, but you'll have to discover those.
-- Violently extracted from other human beings
-- Manifested directly through powerful rituals
-- Passively generated through Blood Runes
-- Found in nature by seeking power

 Two types exist:
 - **Minor Lifeforce**: Smaller bonuses, used for less potent magic
 - **Major Lifeforce**: Significant bonuses, required for powerful rituals

-Both provide:
-- Extended lifespan and fertility years
-- Disease resistance and health
-- Physical prowess
+Both provide increased lifespan, fertility, disease resistance, health and prowess.

-**Blood Mages are NOT immortal** - they can still be assassinated, killed in combat or by illness if their lifeforce becomes depleted.
+Using magic uses up Lifeforce, and grants a temporary negative Lifeforce modifier.
+This means **Blood Mages are NOT immortal** - they can still be assassinated, killed in combat or by illness if their lifeforce becomes depleted.

+You need to manage your Lifeforce.
+Balance health and lifespan VS short term gain

 ## Blood Magic Abilities

-### Personal Enhancement
-- **Channel Lifeforce**: Temporarily boost specific skills
+- Temporarily or permanently boost your skills, or your dynasty's
-- **Manifest Crimson Power**: Grant permanent bonuses to yourself
-- **Enhance Education**: Improve education trait levels through blood magic
+- Improve education trait, or gain new ones
-- **Attune Blood Magic**: Focus your power on specific specialisation tracks
-- **Crimson Empowerment**: Permanently enhance your character through dedicated paths
-- **Blood Runes**: Inscribe your body with runes that passively generate lifeforce
+- Inscribe your body with runes that passively generate lifeforce

-### Healing & Enhancement
-- **Cure Illnesses**: Heal ailments of varying severity
+- Heal some wounds and illnesses of varying severity
-- **Grant Blood Magic**: Pass your power to worthy individuals
+- Make others Blood Mages or convert to the Blood Cult
-- **Reverse Lifedrain**: Restore those who have been drained
+- Restore those who have been drained
-- **Crimson Warriors/Champions**: Empower your knights with blood magic
+- Empower your knights with blood magic

-### Dynasty Enhancement
-- **Infuse Dynasty**: Grant permanent bonuses to all dynasty members
-- **Create Blood Golems**: Craft loyal servants bound to your blood
-- **Conversion**: Use blood magic to convert others to your faith

-### Hematurgy
+- Create Blood Golems, and enhance their traits at the cost of piety
-- **Drain Traits**: Absorb congenital traits from prisoners (beauty, intelligence, physique)
+- Drain congenital traits from prisoners (beauty, intelligence, physique, giant, fecund)
-- **Steal Special Traits**: Absorb rare traits from prisoners like Giant, Fecund, and Pure-Blooded
-- **Seek Power in Nature**: Find sacrifices in the wilderness to gain lifeforce
-- **Mass Lifedrain**: Harvest lifeforce from multiple prisoners simultaneously

 ## The Cult of Blood

 Blood Mages can follow their own unique faith, the Cult of Blood:

-- **Holy Sites**: Numerous locations across Europe
+- **Holy Sites**: Almost 50 locations across Europe
-- **Special Bonuses**: Each site grants +1 to various skills, to balance the number of sites
+- **Special Bonuses**: Each site grants +1 to skills, to balance the number of sites
 - **Blood Magic University**: Build special duchy buildings to enhance magical study

-## Advanced Systems

-### Crimson Empowerment
-Seven powerful specialisation paths for permanent character enhancement:
-- **Charisma**: Diplomatic presence and persuasion
-- **Fury**: Martial prowess and battlefield dominance
-- **Prosperity**: Stewardship and domain management
-- **Shadows**: Enhanced scheming and intrigue
-- **Insight**: Learning and knowledge
-- **Legacy**: Bloodline enhancement and genetic traits
-- **Expertise**: Accelerated skill acquisition

-### Blood Runes
-Three tiers of blood runes that can be inscribed on your body:
-- **Minor Crimson Rune**: Occasionally generates minor lifeforce
-- **Major Crimson Rune**: Better chance of generating lifeforce, including major lifeforce
-- **Superior Crimson Rune**: Highest chance of generating both types of lifeforce

-### Education Enhancement
-Two powerful educational abilities:
-- **Enhance Education**: Improve existing education traits up to level 5
-- **Embrace New Knowledge**: Gain education in disciplines you haven't mastered

-### Blood Golems
-Create and enhance loyal servants animated by your blood essence:
-- Customize traits and abilities
-- Powerful guardians and fighters bound to your service
-- Stronger than typical knights and completely loyal

 ## Getting Started